 - Tonton Du Bled

 - Au summum

 Sniper is a French hip-hop band formed in 1997 composed Tunisiano, Blacko, Aketo, and DJ Boudj (ex-member 1997 to 2004).
 I apologize in advance for all the drunk French you will meet that are going to put on the song “Gravé dans la roche” during a party.
 It is an emblematic old-school French rap song that most French would know.
 Sniper was a rap group with a goal to point out the country’s ills like racial and social discrimination.
 Recently, they split up in 2019 after one of the founder members Blacko left the group.

 - Pris pour cible

 Diam’s is the only woman from this list of old-school French rap artists.
 The French rap scene is still mostly a male industry in France.
 Diam’s was a precursor in that way, and she was a real phenomenon.
 Fun fact, she was born in Cyprus to a Cyprus dad and a French mother, she ended up growing up in the suburbs of Paris.
-Her third album “Dans ma bulle” released in 2006 took over all the French music scene.
-From this album, there were many successful songs such as the songs “La boulette”, “Jeune demoiselle”, “Big up” or “Confession nocturne”.
+Her third album “Dans ma bulle” released in 2006 took over the French music scene.
+From this album, there were many successful songs such as the songs “La boulette”, “Jeune demoiselle”, “Big up” and “Confession nocturne”.
 Actually, I have to mention the excellent parody of “Confession nocturne” made by Michael Youn (Kind of a mix in between Jackass and Alfred Matthew Yankovic), you can watch it after watching the original music clip.